jinsuichen/jinsuichen/README.md

 Welcome to my page!
 My pleasure, you are my ![Visitor Count](https://profile-counter.glitch.me/jinsuichen/count.svg) th visitor!
 Nice to see you!

-I'm Jinsui Chen, student in China.
-I was engaged in algorithm competition during my college years, and luckily won the gold medal in the icpc regional competition.
+I'm Jinsui Chen, a student in China.
+I was engaged in algorithm competitions during my college years and luckily won the gold medal in the ICPC regional competition.
 Graph theory algorithm is my strong point, and I have a deeper study of it.
-After away from competitive programming, I want to work in the development direction.
+After being away from competitive programming, I want to work in the development direction.
 Now learning web development is my main work.

-Besides coding, I also like ancient chinese poems, reading masterpieces, writing, video games and so on.
-I think ancient poem is full of beauty and rhythm, can make people feel in the scene and resonate with the author.
-I like China's extensive and profound history and culture, I wanna going to different countries and regions to experience different customs.
+Besides coding, I also like ancient Chinese poems, reading masterpieces, writing, video games, and so on.
+I think the ancient poem is full of beauty and rhythm and can make people feel in the scene and resonate with the author.
+I like China's extensive and profound history and culture, and I wanna going to different countries and regions to experience different customs.

 #### Most used languages